Overview – Ol Pejeta

 • Only reserve in Laikipia allowing day visits

-• The active ranch with cattle reduces the wilderness appeal
+• The presence of cattle reduces the wilderness appeal

 • Wildlife